By Donald V. Gaffney | Amazon.com | 160 pages

 Few Christian books can integrate and appeal to Scripture without sounding preachy, pretentious, or perfunctory.
 Even more so when an author takes on a polarizing subject such as guns.
 And yet this is what Michael W. Austin’s God and Guns in America excels at.
 Biblically rooted as well as logically sound, Austin’s approachable writing style…

 Pastor James Atwood, who passed away in 2020, called gun violence the most important theological issue for the American church.
-His conviction is rooted in Mark 12:28-34 where Jesus says the most important commandment is to love God and love your neighbor.
-Atwood says you cannot love God and not love your neighbor, they are…
+His conviction is rooted in Mark 12:28-34 where Jesus says the most important commandment is to love God and your neighbor.
+Atwood says you cannot love God and not love your neighbor, they are fundamentally…

 As humans, most of the time we want complex issues to be solved easily.
 For instance, if individuals with guns are targeting churches, then members of churches should carry guns to counteract the threat.
 While on the surface that may seem like the logical thing to do, and certainly a good portion of Americans would…